Technologies that will change PC gaming – Five technological advances that marked a huge leap in PC gaming

 5.- Dedicated sound cards: No more "peep, poop, boom"

-This is another one of those advances in technology that Few of our readers will have lived, but I'm sure those who have done so will agree that it deserves to be in this article without any doubt.
+This is another one of those advances in technology that Few of our readers will have lived, but I am sure that those who have done so will agree that it deserves to be in this article without any doubt.

 Throughout the second half of the first decade of the year 2000, the recognition of sound cards began to decline with the rise of built-in sound resolutions on the motherboard.
 These resolutions largely cannibalized the sound card market because, in the end, they offered acceptable quality and allowed the user to save a significant amount of money, which could be invested in improving other components of the PC.